mathworks/jupyter-matlab-proxy/MATLAB-Licensing-Info.md

   <img width="400" src="img/licensing_GUI.png">
 </p>

 To choose the right option, determine what MATLAB licenses you have access to.
-Your license must be current on [MathWorks® Software Maintenance Service](https://www.mathworks.com/services/maintenance.html).

-If you are an academic user, you can use [this tool](https://www.mathworks.com/licensecenter/licenses/add) to determine if you have access to a campus-wide license through your institution.
+If you are an academic user, you can use [this tool](https://www.mathworks.com/academia/tah-support-program/eligibility.html) to determine if you have access to a campus-wide license through your institution.
 Otherwise, to see the licenses linked to your account, log in to your MathWorks account and go to [License Center](https://www.mathworks.com/licensecenter/?s_tid=hp_ff_s_license).
 You can link your MathWorks account with a license using [this tool](https://www.mathworks.com/licensecenter/licenses/add).

 Based on the license that you want to use, you can follow the procedures outlined in the table below to setup the MATLAB licensing for this integration.

 | License Type | Procedure |
 | ------ | ------ |